 "As a digital nomad, you're not tethered to the normal constraints of working life," said Goldschein.
 "You don't have to deal with a commute, stringent work hours or unpleasant co-workers.
 You decide when, where and how you work."

-There is no set schedule for these nomads, so it's up to them to choose their hours and follow through with their assignments and tasks.
+There is no set schedule for digital nomads – they choose their hours.
 This allows them to channel their work through their adventures and experiences.

 A day in the life

 There is no set schedule or "typical day" for digital nomads.
 It varies depending on the nomad.
-Since they can create their own schedule, they aren't held accountable for working a strict 9-to-5 business day.
-However, that doesn't mean they sleep until noon, work a few hours and then party all night.
+Since they create their own schedule, they typically don't work 9 to 5.
+That doesn't mean they sleep until noon, work a few hours and party all night.
 However, it does mean they can choose a schedule that's best for them.

-It's clear there's a hurdle in terms of perceptions that remote workers must overcome.
-However, just because they lack a permanent location or can pack up and go wherever and whenever they desire does not mean that digital nomads don't complete their work.
+There's a clear hurdle in terms of perception that remote workers must overcome.
+Just because they lack a permanent location or can pack up and go wherever and whenever they desire does not mean that digital nomads don't complete their work.